5 Ways To Overcome Suicidal Thoughts | Suicide Prevention

 What To Do If You Are Having Suicidal Ideas?

-- If you are having thoughts of suicide, immediately reach out to someone and talk to them about it.
+• If you are having thoughts of intentional self-harm, immediately talk to someone about it.

-- If you can’t find anyone to talk to, go to your nearest doctor and tell them about your thoughts.
+• If you can’t find anyone to talk to, go to your nearest doctor and share your thoughts.

-The Lifeline for Attempt Survivors is a website that has stories from survivors who have made it through their darkest hours.
+The Lifeline for Attempt Survivors website carries stories from survivors who have made it through their darkest hours.

 5 Ways To Overcome Suicidal Thoughts